 On April 16, 2008, Mark Lunsford told Jessica’s Law Now North Carolina,” What happened to my daughter should have never happened, and I’m working to make sure it doesn’t happen to another child.
 It saddens me to know my home state of North Carolina has not yet passed Jessica’s Law.
 I won’t rest until we do.”

-State Representative Tim Moore and I had numerous conversations and times heated.
-Representative Tim Moore made it clear,” Mark, you can do better then do so .”
+State Representative Tim Moore and I had many conversations and times heated.
+Representative Tim Moore made it clear,” Mark, you can do better than do so .”
 For next several months went to State Legislator Building almost daily.
 Several times I brought friends or media.
 I sat through every meeting that was possible and talk much as possible every representative daily.

 We kept saying to ourselves,”Are we there yet? “

 Finally, it seems that Jessica’s Law was going happen.
-Several state representatives met and made an agreement about Jessica’s Law.
+Several state representatives met talk on agreement for Jessica’s Law.
 They came out sharing news with us and shook on it.
 Now, we just had to wait for the votes.
 That selfish greed got in the way and no Jessica’s Law.
-We were frustrated beyond belief.
+Got frustrated beyond belief.

 I got on the phone to a producer friend of mine in Atlanta and another in Charlotte.
 Together we came up with ideal that would blow the doors down.
 Since both parties are speaking out for Jessica’s Law.
 We will put them on national news telling why Jessica’s Law having problems.
 I knew they could make this happen, since they deal or work with CNN.
 I knew that Bill O’Reilly would really love this too.